This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 Cherry BBQ sauce is sweet and spicy and your new favorite grilling companion.
 Use it on everything!

-I had been wanting to make cherry BBQ sauce for a long time — ever since I made my peach barbecue sauce, in fact.
 Fruit works really well as a base for savory sauces.
 After all, tomatoes are fruits too, and when you add onions or shallots and heat-inducing spices, you end up with a sauce that rivals any standard variety.
+Once I had made my peach BBQ sauce I knew that cherry was next on the list!

 Honestly, the hardest part of making this sauce is pitting the cherries.
 If you don’t have a cherry pitter tool, you should definitely get one.
 Until a few years ago I had been pitting cherries by hand, which is not fun at all.